What is a homeschool coach anyway?

 WHAT IF MY CHILD IS GIFTED & TALENTED?

-Some children are extremely advance and should not be held back unnecessarily.
+Some children are extremely advanced and should not be held back unnecessarily.

 Homeschool allows a child to “advance” academically while still allowing them to develop emotionally and socially in the safety of their normal home environment.